Two men enter.

 Mort: You want a new generation then?
 That’s your ultimate goal?
 A new legion of fools?

 Ray: Yes, yes.
 New people.
 New thinkers.
 New believers.
 A great resurgence of the Renaissance once more but for the second time in history amidst the youth of today.
-Freedom to think again, to feel and love; to cherish the cherisable and perish the unperishable; chase and be chased; think and be thought of; fondly and kindly and connected to this humdrum blind love of humanity.
+Freedom to think again, to feel and love; to cherish the cherisable; to perish the unperishable; to chase and be chased; to think and be thought of; fondly, kindly and connected to this humdrum blind love of humanity.

-Mort [Incredulous]: From a small suburb in the outskirts of London?
+Mort [Incredulous]: From a suburb in Sydney’s Inner Western suburbs?

-Ray: First there was Rome, then the Italian city-states, and then, they will say, the suburbs of London.
-What glory awaits us in this quest.
+Ray: First there was Rome, then there were the Italian city-states, and then, they will say, there were the Inner Western suburbs of Sydney.
+Between the two of us –

 Ray: I assume you’re coming along?
 You always come along with my schemes.